 Our second product candidate is mirdametinib, an oral, small molecule MEK inhibitor currently in development for the treatment of neurofibromatosis type 1-associated plexiform neurofibromas, or NF1-PN, a rare tumor of the peripheral nerve sheath that causes significant pain and disfigurement, and that most often manifests in children.
 We believe that mirdametinib has the potential to offer a best-in-class profile in order to enable the long-term treatment required for this patient population, as compared to other MEK inhibitors.
 As with nirogacestat, we licensed mirdametinib from Pfizer in August 2017; since then, the FDA has granted mirdametinib both Orphan Drug Designation and Fast Track Designation for NF1-PN, and the European Commission has granted mirdametinib Orphan Drug Designation for NF1.
 In October 2019, we announced the initiation of the ReNeu trial, a potentially registrational Phase 2b clinical trial of mirdametinib for pediatric and adult patients with NF1-PN.
-In
+In February 2021, we reported interim clinical data from the first 20 adult patients enrolled in the Phase 2b ReNeu trial, and updated interim clinical data from these patients were presented in June 2021 at the Children's Tumor Foundation NF

-February 2021, we reported interim clinical data from the first 20 adult patients enrolled in the Phase 2b ReNeu trial, and updated interim clinical data from these patients were presented in June 2021 at the Children's Tumor Foundation NF Conference.
+Conference.
 We expect to complete enrollment of the trial in the second half of 2021.
 In addition, a Phase 1/2 clinical trial of mirdametinib for pediatric, adolescent and young adult patients with low-grade glioma was initiated by St. Jude Children's Research Hospital, or St. Jude, pursuant to a research agreement that we entered into with St. Jude, whereby St. Jude is sponsoring the trial and we are providing partial funding, study drug and other non-financial support.
-In addition, a Phase 1b/2a platform clinical trial designed to evaluate mirdametinib both as a monotherapy and as a combination therapy in advanced solid tumors harboring MAPK-activating mutations was initiated by Memorial Sloan Kettering Cancer Center, or MSK.
+In August 2021, we announced a collaboration with Memorial Sloan Kettering Cancer Center, or MSK, to conduct a Phase 1b/2a platform clinical trial designed to evaluate mirdametinib both as a monotherapy and as a combination therapy in advanced solid tumors harboring MAPK-activating mutations.
 MSK is the sponsor of the study, and we are responsible for funding the study and for supplying mirdametinib for use in the study.

 In addition to our late-stage programs in rare oncology indications, we have expanded our portfolio to develop targeted therapies for the treatment of highly prevalent hematologic malignancies and genetically defined metastatic solid tumors.
 To advance this strategy, we are taking a precision medicine approach in collaboration with industry leaders.
-In hematologic malignancies, we have announced collaborations with GlaxoSmithKline, or GSK, Janssen Biotech, Inc., Pfizer, Allogene Therapeutics, Inc., Precision BioSciences, Inc. and Seagen Inc., or Seagen, to develop novel combination regimens of nirogacestat alongside our collaborators' B-cell maturation antigen, or BCMA, directed therapies for the treatment of multiple myeloma.
-In October 2021, we announced an update from our ongoing clinical collaboration with GSK evaluating nirogacestat in combination with BLENREP (belantamab mafodotinblmf) in patients with relapsed or refractory multiple myeloma.
+In hematologic malignancies, we have announced collaborations with GlaxoSmithKline, Janssen Biotech, Inc., Pfizer, Allogene Therapeutics, Inc., Precision BioSciences, Inc. and Seagen Inc., or Seagen, to develop novel combination regimens of nirogacestat alongside our collaborators' B-cell maturation antigen, or BCMA, directed therapies for the treatment of multiple myeloma.
 In addition to our industry collaborations with leading BCMA-directed therapy developers, we are working with the Fred Hutchinson Cancer Research Center to further explore nirogacestat's ability to potentiate BCMA-directed therapies as part of a sponsored research agreement.
 In genetically defined metastatic solid tumors, our most advanced efforts center on the mitogen activated protein kinase, or MAPK, pathway.
 In collaboration with BeiGene, Ltd., or BeiGene, we are exploring the combination of mirdametinib with BeiGene's lifirafenib in RAS mutated and other MAPK aberrant cancers.
 In addition, we are exploring the use of BGB-3245 in a distinct set of genetically defined BRAF mutated tumors via MapKure, LLC, or MapKure, an entity jointly owned by us and BeiGene.